berkeley-cs61as/markdown-courseware/textbook/chapter04 0.1 - Introduction to Scheme and CS61AS/section07 Homework 0.1.md

 the terminal:

-     grader hw0-1 hw0-1.scm
+     grader hw0-1 hw0-1.rkt

 Remember that if you pass the autograder when you submit your homework, you're guaranteed full credit and your slip days are reset!

 ## Submitting your Homework

-We will go over how to submit homework on Friday.
+Here is a [quick guide](http://berkeley-cs61as.github.io/textbook/submitting-homework.html) to turning in homework and basic Unix commands.
+If you have any trouble submitting, do not hesitate to ask a TA!

-## Moving forward
+## Moving Forward

 Start on Lesson 1.
-If Lesson 1 looks completely foreign to you, then switch to Lesson 0.2.
+If Lesson 1 looks completely foreign to you, talk to a TA and s/he will get you on track.

-## submit your homework

-I am thinking of putting submission guide here, once it gets revised.

-**Do not forget to submit the picture of yourself as well! **